cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -o, --output [OUTPUT]  Output file to receive compiled mlog  code;  uses  input  file  name with .sdf extension if not
+  -h, --help             show this help message and exit -o, --output [OUTPUT]  output file to receive compiled mlog  code;  uses  input  file  name with .sdf extension if not
                          specified.
   --output-directory OUTPUT-DIRECTORY
                          specifies the directory where the output files will be placed